AtanasovAtanas/interactive-content/EN/05-Sets-and-Maps-Advanced/04-Types-of-Maps.md

 ```

-- Sorting Map according to Values in ascending order if there is equals values then sort by the keys
+- Sorting Map according to Values in ascending order if there are equal Values then sorting by the Keys

 ```java live
 Map<String, Integer> cars = new HashMap<>();